First & Last Frost Date by UK Postcode 2026

 Microclimate — your garden isn’t the regional average

-The regional date the calculator gives you is measured at standardised Met Office stations, usually in open country at a specific altitude.
+The date the calculator gives you comes from a 5 km grid square, built by the Met Office from standardised weather stations and interpolated across the country.
+It describes an average 5 km of countryside.
 Your garden almost certainly isn’t that.
 The microclimate of the space you’re actually planting in can shift the real frost date by two or three weeks from the regional figure, and it’s worth knowing which direction yours pushes before you plan the season.

 Frost protection when you’ve planted early — fleece, cloche, or cold frame

 Three tools cover 95 percent of UK frost protection, and they don’t do the same job.
-Horticultural fleece is the cheapest and most flexible — heavier-grade horticultural fleece gives around 2°C of protection (RHS), which is enough for most late-April frost risks on bedding and veg beds.
+Horticultural fleece is the cheapest and most flexible: heavier-grade horticultural fleece gives around 2°C of protection (RHS), which is enough for most late-April frost risks on bedding and veg beds.
 Drape it loose over the plants, weigh the edges with bricks, and take it off during the day so pollinators can reach flowers.
 Good for: rows of lettuce, brassicas, bedding, potato shoots pushing through.
-Not great for: individual tender plants in pots — the fabric touches the leaves and conducts cold straight to them.
+Not great for: individual tender plants in pots, because the fabric touches the leaves and conducts cold straight to them.

 The reverse problem — first autumn frost and last-chance crops

 Two to three weeks before first frost: lift tender perennials (dahlias, cannas, begonias) for winter storage, cut basil for pesto rather than losing it to the first cold night, harvest green tomatoes to ripen indoors on a windowsill.
-The week before first frost: bring containers of tender plants (pelargoniums, fuchsias) under cover — a cold greenhouse or a sheltered porch is enough.
-Two weeks before first frost is also the hard stop for sowing autumn salads and overwintering onion sets — after that the ground is too cold for reliable germination, and you’re better off waiting for spring.
+The week before first frost: bring containers of tender plants (pelargoniums, fuchsias) under cover.
+A cold greenhouse or a sheltered porch is enough.
+Two weeks before first frost is also the hard stop for sowing autumn salads and overwintering onion sets, because after that the ground is too cold for reliable germination, and you’re better off waiting for spring.
 Match these jobs to your specific first-frost date above, and check our planting calendar or the May planting guide for what to sow and plant through the rest of the season once the late-frost risk has passed.

 Understanding Frost Types